n30w/Nuku-Hiva-monarch/README.md

-# Andthensome
+# And Then Some

 Reddit only caches 1000 saved posts+comments.
 This is a problem if you keep saving posts and want to view your oldest ones.

-The name for this project is named "Andthensome", because it has the ability to retrieve all your Reddit posts, and then some, because it can retrieve any updates as well.
+The name for this project is named "And Then Some", because it has the ability to retrieve all your Reddit posts, and then some, because it can retrieve any updates as well.

 Pushes or merges to master branch will initiate github actions.

+## Docker

 Docker build command: